 For the purposes of this Report, a concise taxonomy of mitigation techniques follows:

 1) Pro-active measures, to change the local RFI environment by means of regulatory or coordination measures.
-In addition, some modifications to receiving systems may be possible in some circumstances to exclude RFI from observational data by using filters and robust designs.
+In addition, some modifications to receiving systems may be possible in some circumstances to exclude RFI from observational data by using filters and robust hardware designs.

-2) Spatial nulling, or adaptive spatial filtering, mitigates persistent RFI by using array beam-forming techniques to orient pattern nulls towards sources of RFI.
+2) Spatial nulling, or adaptive spatial filtering, mitigates persistent RFI by using array beam-forming techniques or the use of multi-antenna systems.
+Array beam-forming techniques orient pattern nulls towards sources of RFI.
 This distorts the nominal instrument beam pattern(s), but in many cases, such as when interference arrives from the direction of the deep sidelobe response, nulls can be formed with no loss of data from the signal of interest.
 Challenges include the difficulty of accurately estimating the spatial properties of interference, which limits the achieved null depth.
+Multi-antenna systems work similarly, here recording the RFI to allow for nulling or cross-correlation of the RFI signal.

 3) Waveform subtraction, in the sense of “subtracting” RFI from the telescope output.
 This form of adaptive noise cancellation is potentially superior to temporal excision in the sense that the RFI is removed with no impact on the astronomy.
 This provides a “look through” capability that is nominally freed of the artifacts associated with a simple “cutting out” of data.
 In addition, methods that use the statistical properties of the data may achieve similar results.
 However, the tradeoff with respect to temporal excision is usually that suppression is limited by the quality of the estimate of the interference received by the radio telescope.